Shockingly honest thoughts from a filthy rich bastard.

 Most of the worst errors I have made in my life came from forgetting to act small.
 It's hard to do when you're rolling around in coin and everything is going your way.
 But acting big leads to complacency and complacency is the reason that many successful start-ups falter.

-When you come across real taken, it is sometimes worth allowing them to create the structure in which they choose to labor.
+When you come across real talent, it is sometimes worth allowing them to create the structure in which they choose to labor.
 90% of the time, by inviting them to take responsibility and control for a new venture, you will motivate them to do great things.

 What talent seeks, more often than not, is the chance to prove itself and the opportunity to excel.